-The best we found was hiring it for the two weeks was cheaper than flying to D.C.
-It does involve a five hour drive, but really when you add in all the time you have to spend waiting at airports now, it won’t take us that much longer.
+The best we found was hiring a car for the two weeks was cheaper than flying to D.C.
+It does involve five-hour drive, but really when you add in all the time you have to spend waiting at airports now, it won’t take us that much longer.
 (As long as D.C traffic is okay, which 10 years ago it wasn’t!)

 Our final flight plans to the USA

 After all this we ended up with the following: